alexjooho/NumbersAPI-Project/docs/github-process.rst

 3. Work on the issue in that branch.
 We expect testing for new code and professional documentation & code quality, so make sure you're doing those things.

+4. When you push to GitHub, don't push to main!
+Push to your branch:
+   `git push origin 265-ninja-api`.

-4. When you would like a code review, make a pull request for the issue.
+5. When you would like a code review, make a pull request for the issue.

    Make the title of your PR the same as your branch name.